grab/engineering-blog/_posts/2022-09-08-automatic-rule-backtesting.md

 ## Learnings and conclusions

-After the release, we have some useful feedback from data analysers:
+After the release, here's what our data analysers had to say:

 *   For trust analysts, testing a rule on historical data happens outside the rule engine UI and is not user-friendly, leading to analysts wasting significant time.
 *   For financial analysts, as analysts migrate to the rule engine UI, the existing solution will be deprecated with no other solution.
-*   An alternative to simulate a rule;  we no longer need to run a rule in shadow mode because we can use history data to determine the outcome.
+*   An alternative to simulate a rule;  we no longer need to run a rule in shadow mode because we can use historical data to determine the outcome.
 This new approach saves us weeks of effort on the rule onboarding process.

 ## What’s next?

-The major disadvantage of this tool right now is that the underlying Spark jobs are developed by knowledgeable data engineers, so that it restricts the iteration of the analytics logic.
+The major disadvantage of this tool right now is that the underlying Spark jobs are developed by knowledgeable data engineers, so it restricts the iteration of the analytics logic.
 To mitigate the restrictions, we are looking into using domain-specific language (DSL) to allow users to input desired attributes and dimensions, and provide the job release pipeline for self-serving jobs.

 ---